Tess Ehrhardt and Thomas Villamil honored for the second consecutive season

 UIC has won the James J. McCafferty Trophy, the award honoring the most successful all-around athletic program in the Horizon League each season, in 2000 and 2007 under Schmidt's watch.

 The 2014-15 season will be a historic year for the Flames as UIC women's soccer as UIC's 20th varsity sport, further proving the department's commitment of providing opportunities for women's athletics.
-Schmidt and his administration are also in the process of hiring the school's first-ever women's soccer coach -- the addition of UIC's 20th varsity program will give the Flames 10 women's sports, including all nine program's sponsored by the Horizon League.
+Schmidt and his administration also started women's golf in November 2010.
+The addition of women's soccer gives the Flames 10 women's sports, including all nine programs sponsored by the Horizon League.
 Oakland, Valparaiso and Youngstown State are the only three other schools in the League to sponsor all nine women's programs.

 "At UIC, we are committed to excellence, both academically and athletically," Schmidt said.
 "We will create an atmosphere that will assist each student in attaining lifelong experiences that will help them be successful."

 In keeping with that commitment, UIC has continued to enhance the academic performance of its student-athletes under Schmidt.
-For the third-straight term, UIC student-athletes compiled a 3.0 grade-point-average with 27 individuals earning a perfect 4.0 during the 2014 spring semester alone.
+Over the past four semesters, UIC student-athletes have averaged a 3.0 cumulative grade-point-average with 27 individuals earning a perfect 4.0 during the 2014 spring semester alone.
 With Schmidt at the helm, the Flames boast a Graduation Success Rate (GSR) of 82 percent, which out-performs the national student body average of 59 percent.

 Under Schmidt's direction in 1994, UIC Athletics instituted a Life Skills program designed to enhance the total student-athlete, with activities designed to improve personal, social and career development.
 Team builders, community service projects and leadership opportunities through the Student Athlete Advisory Committee (SAAC) were also implemented.